CORPORATE

 MESSAGE

-In 2021, KAJIMOTO marks the 70th anniversary of its founding, living through this unprecedented, turbulent time with the COVID-19 pandemic.
+In 2021, KAJIMOTO marked the 70th anniversary of its founding, living through the unprecedented, turbulent time of the COVID-19 pandemic.

 Back in 2009, the company was renamed “KAJIMOTO” from “Kajimoto Concert Management”, the name originally used for fifty-eight years.
 This is because the part “Concert Management” started to seem to me to be somewhat rigid, as my goal is crossing genres and national borders to cultivate “art of the future” filled with surprises and discoveries.
 It goes without saying that the core of our projects is still classical music as it had always been so.